 - I’m going to be competitively thrifty about it.
 Right.

 I could teach English in a foreign country; my relatives taught in South Korea and loved it.
-I envision my classroom full of eager students by day, and walking alongside my fellow English teachers through the colorful streets of Seoul while we sample the (vegetarian) street food by night.
+I envision my classroom full of eager students by day and walking alongside my fellow English teachers through the colorful streets of Seoul while we sample the street food by night.

-I could volunteer abroad; I could see myself back in the small Costa Rican town Dad and I fell in love with when we visited last month.
+I could volunteer abroad; I could see myself back in the small Costa Rican town I fell in love with when I visited last month.
 Who wouldn’t love volunteering on an organic chocolate farm or an organic coffee farm or another wonderful farm of organic wonderfulness?

 I could really go for the shoe-string budget and live out of hostels, seeing a new city every few days and meeting fellow world travelers while living off of PB&Js.
 Now there’s an idea…

-House sitting while teaching ESL online isn’t the path I thought I would go down, but I’m so glad I’m here.
-Now lets see where this thing goes…
+House sitting isn’t the path I thought I would go down, but I’m so glad I’m here.
+Now let’s see where this thing goes…